-Income taxes for the three months ended May 31, 2018 included \$2.4 million of discrete tax benefits consisting of the following: (i) \$1.1 million of excess tax benefits associated with share-based compensation, and (ii) \$1.3 million related to the reversal of unrecognized tax benefits and related interest associated with the expiration of statutes of limitation in non-US jurisdictions.
-Income taxes for the six months ended May 31, 2018 included \$305.4 million of discrete tax benefits consisting of the following: (i) the \$297.9 million net benefit associated with the U.S. Tax Act, previously described, (ii) \$4.5 million of excess tax benefits associated with share-based compensation, and (iii) \$3.5 million related to the reversal of unrecognized tax benefits and related interest associated with the expiration of statutes of limitation in non-US jurisdictions, offset by a \$0.5 million net detriment related to the revaluation of deferred tax assets related to legislation enacted in a non-US jurisdiction in our first quarter.
+Income taxes for the three months ended August 31, 2018 included \$20.6 million of discrete tax benefits consisting of the following: (i) the \$10.3 million net benefit associated with the U.S. Tax Act, previously described, (ii) \$7.9 million of excess tax benefits associated with share-based compensation, (iii) \$2.0 million related to the reversal of unrecognized tax benefits and related interest associated with the expiration of statutes of limitation in U.S. and non-U.S. jurisdictions, and (iv) \$1.4 million for an adjustment to a prior year tax accrual based on the final return filed, less a net detriment of \$1.0 million associated with other items.
+Income taxes for the nine months ended August 31, 2018 included \$326.0 million of discrete tax benefits consisting of the following: (i) the \$308.2 million net benefit associated with the U.S. Tax Act, previously described, (ii) \$12.4 million of excess tax benefits associated with share-based compensation, (iii) \$5.5 million related to the reversal of unrecognized tax benefits and related interest associated with the expiration of statutes of limitation in non-U.S. jurisdictions, and (iv) \$1.4 million for an adjustment to a prior year tax accrual based on the final return filed, less a net detriment of \$1.5 million, including \$0.5 million related to the revaluation of deferred tax assets resulting from legislation enacted in a non-U.S. jurisdiction in our first quarter.

-Other than the discrete tax benefits mentioned previously and additions for current year tax positions, there were no significant changes to unrecognized tax benefits during the three and six months ended May 31, 2018.
+Other than the discrete tax benefits mentioned previously and additions for current year tax positions, there were no significant changes to unrecognized tax benefits during the three and nine months ended August 31, 2018.

-Income taxes for the three months ended May 31, 2017 included \$8.3 million of discrete tax benefits consisting of the following: (i) \$7.0 million related to excess tax benefits associated with share-based compensation, and (ii) and the reversal of unrecognized tax benefits and related interest of \$1.3 million associated with the expiration of a statute of limitation in a non-US jurisdiction.
-Income taxes for the six months ended May 31, 2017 included \$10.7 million of discrete tax benefits consisting of the following: (i) \$8.6 million related to excess tax benefits associated with share-based compensation, and (ii) the reversal of unrecognized tax benefits and related interest of \$2.2 million associated with the expiration of statute of limitations in various jurisdictions, less (iii) a net detriment of \$0.1 million resulting from the revaluation of deferred tax assets related to legislation enacted in our first quarter.
+Income taxes for the three months ended August 31, 2017 included \$6.6 million of discrete tax benefits consisting of the following: (i) \$4.6 million related to the reversal of unrecognized tax benefits and related interest associated with the settlement of tax audits in various jurisdictions and the expiration of a statute of limitation in a non-U.S. jurisdiction, (ii) \$1.2 million for an adjustment to a prior year tax accrual based on the final return filed, and (iii) \$0.8 million of excess tax benefits associated with share-based compensation.
+Income taxes for the nine months ended August 31, 2017 included \$17.3 million of discrete tax benefits consisting of the following: (i) \$9.4 million related to excess tax benefits associated with share-based compensation, (ii) the reversal of unrecognized tax benefits and related interest of \$6.8 million associated with the expiration of statute of limitations and settlement of tax audits in various jurisdictions, (iii) \$1.2 million for an adjustment to a prior year tax accrual based on the final return filed, less (iv) a net detriment of \$0.1 million resulting from the revaluation of deferred tax assets related to legislation enacted in the first quarter of 2017.

-As of May 31, 2018, we believe the reasonably possible total amount of unrecognized tax benefits that could increase or decrease in the next 12 months as a result of various statute expirations, audit closures, and/or tax settlements would not be material to our consolidated financial statements.
+As of August 31, 2018, we believe the reasonably possible total amount of unrecognized tax benefits that could increase or decrease in the next 12 months as a result of various statute expirations, audit closures, and/or tax settlements would not be material to our consolidated financial statements.